ceciliarighi/ACTRIS_CiGas_condensable_vapors/N2O_actinometry_experiment/README.md

   - Assumes the non-corrected It‑product has been calculated elsewhere (e.g., in Excel) and calculates K to correct it.

 ## Usage
+- **It_product_calc_template.m**
+  - Open **It_product_calc_template.m** in Matlab.
+  - Update the input arrays and constants under *%% parameter input*.
+  - Run each section in order to:
+    1) Remove background levels and values below the detection limit.
+    2) Compute the non-corrected It‑product.
+    3) Calculate the geometry correction factor K.
+    4) Compute the corrected It‑product.
 - **It_factor.m**
   - Open **It_factor.m** in Matlab.
   - Update the input arrays and constants under *%% User interface*.